SantiagoInteractive/mobilpay-card-gateway-for-woocommerce/README.txt

 == Changelog ==

 = 1.0 =
-* Initial release (Tested up to WP 4.6 with WC 2.6.4)
+* Initial release (Tested up to WP 4.6 with WooCommerce 2.6.4)